Shreyash67/Project_2_Ineuron/README.md

 ### git pull
 type in git bash : git pull
-it can fetch all the changes from the Repo
+it can fetch all the changes from the Repo and then push the changes (See from IMP steps)
+...

+...
+create : init_setup.sh  (also called as shell script)

+NOTE : This is only for Mac aur Linux not for windows

+it can automatically do the steps like creating enviroment,installing packages etc.

+then type bash init_setup.sh to create the env (Ensure that your python interpretor is Conda(base))

+first it will show error in requirements bcz we cannot add any requirements

+NOTE : sometimes , it will not create the env in windows only so u have to create enviroment manually!

+u have to also activate the env bash :- source activate ./env cmd :- conda activate (env_path)
 ...